 Dan Beard First Class Camp 2019 individual registration

 Dan Beard First Class Camp, held at Camp Belzer, Indianapolis, is designed for Boy Scouts who are working towards the rank of First Class.
 During the day camp, Scouts will have the opportunity to complete various requirements towards the ranks of Tenderfoot, Second Class and First Class.
 Scouts attending Dan Beard camp will also earn the First Aid merit badge and Camper, the first rank of Firecrafter.

 National Youth Leadership Training (individual registration)

 National Youth Leadership Training (NYLT) is an exciting, action-packed program designed to provide youth members of the Boy Scouts of America with leadership skills and experience they can use in their units and in other situations demanding leadership of self and others.
 This six-day course is patterned after a month in the life of a unit.
 Content is delivered in a group and team outdoor setting with an emphasis on immediate application of learning in a fun environment.
-NYLT will be offered at three different times during 2017.
-A spring course held over two weekends at Camp Kikthawenuend; a week long summer courses are held at Camp Red Wing, Muncie; and a two weekend fall course held at Camp Belzer, Indianapolis.
+NYLT will be offered at three different times during 2019.
+A spring and fall course will each be held over two weekends at Camp Kikthawenund and a week long summer course is held at Camp Red Wing, Muncie.
 Learn more on the NYLT page.

 Ransburg Campsite Map

 2019 Krietenstein and Ransburg Summer Camp Payment and Fee Schedule

 |Payment Type||Payment Date|